 Trainer

-Trainers should be aware that education and training will be defined in WHMIS occupational health and safety regulations once they are updated.
+Trainers and employers should be aware that education and training requirements are defined by your jurisdictional occupational health and safety regulations.

 Education and Training

-Education teaches workers the principles of WHMIS, and the meaning of the information on labels and safety data sheets (SDSs formerly MSDSs).
+Education teaches workers the principles of WHMIS, and the meaning of the information on labels and safety data sheets (SDSs).
 Generic WHMIS education can apply to any workplace.
 WHMIS education and training must also include workplace-specific training.

 Education